roguewatt/via-framework/README.md

 - an evaluation may contain multiple inferences;
 - each inference may use a single-horizon or multi-horizon output structure.

-Predictions are mapped to their Valid Times through the Forecast Schedule and may then be evaluated against realised values.
+The Forecast Period Mapping assigns each prediction its Valid Time, after which the prediction may be evaluated against the corresponding realised value.

 ---